Weekend Baby Quilt: a Free Pattern!

 First, a few quick notes:

 I'm providing you with instructions to make a 35" square size baby quilt.
-The fabric requirements for this pattern use scant measurements so there is very little waste - that's the beauty of it!
+The fabric requirements for this pattern use scant measurements and non-directional print fabric, so there is very little waste - that's the beauty of it!
 If you're unsure about the accuracy of your yardage or need a bigger margin of error for cutting or longer quilting, please consider adding an additional 1/8 - 1/4 yard to each.

 If you'd like to make a 40" baby quilt (as I did), you'll need to add 1/4 yard each for Fabric A, Fabric B & Background Fabric, and cut each square 1 inch larger (9" to start, instead of 8").
 Additionally, the backing will have only about 1-2" of overhang on each side, which does not meet the standard 4" requirement of most longarm services, so if you are not quilting this yourself, plan accordingly.